grahamwren/cs4500-project/report/doc.md

 ![EAU2 Entity Relationship Diagram](https://github.com/grahamwren/cs4500-assignment_1-part2/raw/master/diagram.png)

-The Application class represents an operation that makes use of a KV to manipulate dataframes.
-The KV class utilizes the network to manage dataframes.
-Each KV owns a list of dataframes, and knows about the dataframes owned by other KVs, through `ownership_mapping`.
-Each KV has potentially several chunks of dataframes, stored contiguously in memory via `PartialDataFrame`.
+The Application class represents an operation that makes use of the KV store to manipulate dataframes.
+Applications access the KV through a KDStore, the "D" being short for `DataFrame`.
+The KV class utilizes the network to manage blobs of serialized data.
+A KV on a node owns a number of blobs, and knows about the blobs owned by other KVs, through `ownership_mapping`.
+Each KV has potentially several chunks of each blob.
-`DataFrameChunk` is where the data is actually stored.

-When `put` is called with a new key, the KV adds itself to the ownership map and broadcasts the new map to the other nodes in the network.
-The buffer passed into `put` is converted into rows one chunk at a time.
+When `put` is called with a new key, the KV adds the new mapping to its ownership map and broadcasts a corresponding message to the other nodes in the network.
+The data passed into `put` is converted into rows one chunk at a time.
 The chunks are distributed over nodes in the network in a round-robin fashion.
 That is, nodes have a fixed order and chunks are distributed by traversing them as a ring, starting at the node where the put request was made.

 The `DataFrame` object itself is a virtual dataframe, that is, it delegates to the KV in order to perform its operations.

-A computation is run on a dataframe by calling `map` with a `Rower`, either on a `DataFrame` object, or on a KV by providing the dataframe's key.
-The KV runs the computation on the chunks contained in the current node, while using the network to ask for the results of the computation run on chunks stored in other nodes.
+A computation is run on a dataframe by calling `map` with a `Rower`, either on a `DataFrame` object, or on a KDStore by providing the dataframe's key.
+The `DataFrame` runs the computation on the chunks contained in the current node, while using the network to ask for the results of the computation run on chunks stored in other nodes.
 The computation runs in parallel, so rows are likely processed out of order.
 The results, however, are joined in order.

 A fixed set of `Rower`s have to be defined at compile time, along with a serialization/deserialization method for them.
 This is because the Rowers must